By Keith Boggs

 Some other factors could also impact the home inspection cost.
 For instance, the rates might vary depending on the home’s location — a travel fee might be included outside the inspector’s service area.
 Additional travel fees may be included if an inspector travels to the site and finds that the house is not “inspection-ready.”
 The same applies if the combinations and various keys to the house have not been provided.
 The inspector’s final estimate may or may not include reinspecting defects that the seller agrees to fix.

 You must understand the services your home inspector provides for the best results.
-You can even ask questions to get a better understanding of the whole thing.
+You can even ask questions to get a better understanding of the whole thing to further understand the cost of a home inspection.
 Some of the questions you can ask include;

 – What will you and will you not inspect?